egeloen/IvoryGoogleMapBundle/Resources/doc/index.rst

 ~~~~~~~~~~~~~~~~

 A map needs a coordinate (center) or a bound to be correctly rendering.
 So you need to persist one or both with the map.
-If you want to persist linked events, you need to persist the event manager too.
+If you want to persist linked events, you need to persist the event manager & the event too.

 ::